 Even on Yom Kippur, German Jews in the 19th century were ready to sacrifice themselves for their homeland

 More delicate than the princess from “The Princess and the Pea”, more spoiled than a Kardashian.
 Among the Talmudic legends surrounding the destruction of ancient Jerusalem is the strange story of a wealthy woman who was unaccustomed to contact with the outside world.
-Why did the Talmudic sages choose to focus on this particular tale with an odd Yom Kippur connection, and is there a modern lesson to be learned from it?
+Why did the Talmudic sages choose to focus on this particular tale, and is there a modern lesson to be learned from it?

 Years after Zalman Pollack was a star of the Jewish world, his life’s work was rediscovered…